xyzzr/libarys/README.md

 # Libarys
-libarys that i stole by ''accident''
++ Libarys that i store in my github